ciarafennessy/Fundamental_Project_Repo/README.md

 <br>

-The database contains three tables, a Recipes table, which has a one-to-many relationship with two other tables: Ingredients and Instructions.
+The database contains three tables: a Recipes table, which has a one-to-many relationship with two other tables, Ingredients and Instructions.
 This allows for each recipe to be associated with any number of instructions, steps and ingredients.

  ### Risk Assessment:
  ### Testing:
+ ### Project Management:
  ## The App:
  ### Updates:
  ### Known Issues: